anasen-collab/analysis/SiCal/SiRelativeCal/SX3s/readme.md

    The coordinates are weighted by the bin content of the 2D hist It then fits the TGraph with a function of the form m*x+b.
    This method shows that a TGraph should be generated directly from the data tree.
-1. Method 1 - calculates slope of points wihtin pre-defined cut using TGraph. developed from Step 1 in 'Old' directory. if it is necessary to limit the area of your data that you want to fit see in our Canvas and input below on the CUT the coordinates of the points that surround this area.
+1. Method 1 - calculates slope of points wihtin pre-defined cut using TGraph. developed from Step 1 in 'Old' directory.
+If it is necessary to limit the area of your data that you want to fit see in our Canvas and input below on the CUT the coordinates of the points that surround this area.
   Only the coordinates that fall within a predefined cut are accepted.
 This gets rid of noise that can affect the fit.
 However, on first iteration, not all of the data will fit neatly into the cut, so it may need to be adjusted for a few detectors.
   Note: Can use method 2 or method 3 to do this easily.
 2. Method 2 - calculates slope of points wihtin user-defined cut using TGraph manual cut, from FrontFirst directory